yurinanakazato/yurinanakazato.github.io/_pages/ja-jp/talks.md

 [51th astronomical meeting for young researchers](https://astro-wakate.sakura.ne.jp/ss2021/), online

 ## セミナー等
+2025.02: Invited seminar talk, University of Tsukuba

+2024.12: "Tracing Early Galaxy Formation with FirstLight: Statistical Insights and Inner Structures of high-z galaxies", talk, [One-day workshop on high-z cosmological simulations](https://yurinanakazato.github.io/high-z_simulation/), the University of Tokyo

+2024.12: "Summary of z > 10 observations by ALMA and JWST", talk,  [One-day workshop on high-z cosmological simulations](https://yurinanakazato.github.io/high-z_simulation/), the University of Tokyo

 2024.08: "Overview of galaxy formation simulations and a review of latest studies on high-z galaxies", seminar talk, ELPIS+JWST Hack Days 2024, Yamanashi, Japan

 2024.07: "Galaxy formation and evolution in the early universe using numerical simulations", seminar talk, JSR corporation, Online